hpe-storage/python-hpedockerplugin/docs/share_usage.md

 In order to use HPE 3PAR File Persona feature, user needs to configure a backend one for each target array as below:

+## Prerequisites
+1. File Service must be configured on the array
+2. nfs-utils must be installed
+3. HPE 3PAR OS version must be >= 3.3.1 (MU3)

 ## Configuring backend for file share

 ```sh